-Other than being a small and wireless mini personal laptop that performs almost all features of computers, let me introduce 5 different types of tablets I believe are suitable for all teachers.
+Other than being a small and wireless mini-laptop that performs almost like a computer, let me introduce 5 different types of tablets I believe are suitable for all teachers.

 <<Are you looking for a tablet?
 We found and reviewed today’s top-of-the-line tablets.

 What is a Google Classroom?

 Google Classroom is a free tool in the Google Apps for Education suite.
 This system is designed to help teachers create and organize assignments without hassle, provide feedback efficiently, and communicate with their classes with ease.

 Classroom is based on the principle that educational tools should be simple to understand so they are easy to use.
 Its main focus is to give teachers more time to teach and students more time to learn.

 - Strengthen your connection with your students from anywhere with a hybrid approach for virtual classes

 - Make and gather assignments using Google Docs, Drive, and Gmail altogether for a paperless scheme.
 Through these apps, the teachers can easily see who has or hasn’t completed the work, and quickly provide immediate feedback to individual students.